databrickslabs/migrate/README.md

 (For details, please refer to the [export table ACL notebook](data/notebooks/Export_Table_ACLs.py) or the [import table ACL notebook](data/notebooks/Import_Table_ACLs.py))

-By default, this will launch an small cluster in the `data/` folder with `acls` suffix to export the the table ACL data.
+By default, this will launch a small cluster in the `data/` folder with `acls` suffix to export the table ACL data.
 (This cluster needs to have table ACLs enabled, and it must be run with an admin user)

 ```bash